 ViewSonic touts a 3500 lumens lamp as the projector’s light source on this one.
 But, in terms of accurate ANSI lumens rating, it actually comes to around 3000 ANSI lumens.
 That’s on par with most projectors, including the Optoma UHD60 4K projector.
 The eco mode doesn’t decrease the brightness by much, so that’s a good thing, at least.
 Overall, it’s perfectly usable, considering the price.

 A 1.2x optical zoom lens would’ve been nice to see here, but it only has a 1.1x optical zoom lens, just like the BIGASUO Projector.
 While gaming, if you put the projector in the “frame action” mode, you can get slightly less input lag out of it.

 The inbuilt lamp lasts about 15000 hours in the eco mode.
 But that number mostly depends on how you use the projector, and if you use the right cables for your projector.
 If you use it all the time for office presentations by connecting an older office PC using a VGA cable, the lamp is not going to last that long.
 At that point, you might as well spend a lot less and get the AuKing Mini Projector instead.

 The value proposition of the ViewSonic 1080p Projector is actually pretty good, despite its high price.
-It comes with an excellent high brightness lamp (with a one-year limited warranty) and a lot of other great features that add to the value.
+It comes with an excellent high-brightness lamp (with a one-year limited warranty) and a lot of other great features that add to the value.
 But then again, a lot of adjustability features are missing too, which in that case, you’ll want to compare ViewSonic vs Optoma projectors for more options.
-So it really depends on you whether or not you deem it to be worth the money, including the drawbacks.
+So it depends on whether you deem it to be worth the money, including the drawbacks.